SlugBot/web/patch_notes.md

 ## 4th june 2021
 ### New Additions
   - Added `!roleAtLadderRank` command, allowing roles to be given and taken away automatically based on member's rank in PvP ladders.
+  - Added twitch fight club handling.
+Can sync with discord ladders.

 ### Updates
   - Added customisable point decay to ladder.